prakharxagrawal/ICC-2019-WC-prediction/README.md

 # ICC 2019 WC prediction

+Unofficial code for paper "Prediction of the FIFA World Cup 2018 - A random forest approach with an emphasis on estimated team ability parameters"

 ![WC Logo](wc.png)

 ## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: